mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ## General contribution workflow

-### Jira Tickets
+### DWG board

-The [Technical Writing Jira board](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=80) is a snapshot of the current Technical Writing workload.

-If you have a feature, UI copy, or general documentation requirement, please create a ticket and include the following fields:
+If you have a feature, UI copy, or general documentation requirement, please create a card on the [DWG incoming requests board](https://community.mattermost.com/plugins/focalboard/workspace/g4k9s1f953n4bytz5f9sz9orer/shared/bm47zpk19p3b4ufb3krjt4usgfo/vwgh41ounkbr4d8n3xsbjggoy9y?r=k4z1qsm4y5tntiyqt78fcbksmhh).

-* Label: Documentation
-* Team: Tech Writing
-* Assign the ticket to the relevant writer.
-* Select a sprint.
-* Add the "docs/needed" label so the issue shows up on our board.

-For best results, please include as much content, context, and detail as possible.
+For best results, include as much content, context, and detail as possible.
+Once you're done, tag @carrie.warner or @justine.geffen.
+The board is checked daily and cards are prioritized based on current workload.

-If the Jira ticket is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
+If the card is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
 Please ensure you allow sufficient time for your request to be completed or it will be moved to the next available slot.

 ### Editing requests